MatthewPace98/cool-bioinf-sites/README.md

 - [PlotAPI](https://plotapi.com/): Build beautiful, animated and interactive data viz (paidware)

 # Essays
-- [Machines of Loving Grace](https://darioamodei.com/machines-of-loving-grace): Dario Amodei (CEO of Anthropic) talks about the potential future of AI.
+- [Machines of Loving Grace](https://darioamodei.com/machines-of-loving-grace): Dario Amodei (CEO of Anthropic) talks about the potential future of AI
 - [Can a Biologist Fix a Radio?](https://www.cell.com/cancer-cell/fulltext/S1535-6108%2802%2900133-2): Yuri Lazebnik likens fixing a molecular pathway with fixing a broken radio.